-Johnson was the representative for Ohio’s 16th congressional district and was an Ind.
+Johnson was the representative for Ohio’s 16th congressional district as an Ind.
 Democrat.
 He served from 1851 to 1853.

 From Dec 1851 to Mar 1853, Johnson missed 79 of 455 roll call votes, which is 17.4%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: